awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 You can use Amazon Pinpoint by running commands with the AWS CLI\.

-To update a tag value for a resource by using a resource ID, use the appropriate `update` and `write request` commands for the resource type and include the `tags` parameter and arguments\.
+To update a tag value for a resource by using a resource ID, use the appropriate `update` or `write request` command for the resource type and include the `tags` parameter and arguments\.
 For example, the following command changes the tag value from `Test` to `Production` for the `Stack` tag key that's associated with the specified campaign:

 ```
 $ aws pinpoint update-campaign \